MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Updatable_Help.md

   functions that do not have help files.
 Opens online help topics for cmdlets, functions, scripts, and workflows in your default Internet browser.

-## UPDATE HELP IN PowerShell ISE

-You can also update help by using the "Update PowerShell Help" item in the Help menu in PowerShell Integrated Scripting Environment (ISE).

-The "Update PowerShell Help" item runs an Update-Help command without parameters.

 ## AUTO-GENERATED HELP: HELP WITHOUT HELP FILES

 If you do not have the help file for a cmdlet, function, or workflow on the